stablefield/applied-research/QuaternionicWavelet.md

-Below is the structured APA-style document including all the text given, formatted appropriately.
-The document integrates the technical content into an academic format with headings and subheadings.
-Note that I will include placeholders for references as I do not have specific sources to cite for this content.

----

-**Hilbert Space and Superposition with Quaternions and the Haar Wavelet Transform**
+# Hilbert Space and Superposition with Quaternions and the Haar Wavelet Transform**

-*Author: [Your Name]*
+*Author: Derek Hinch*

 **Abstract**